caguirre1378/Data-Analyst-Portfolio/README.md

 The project is divided into the following modules:

-**Menu Browsing Module**
+1. Menu Browsing Module:

-Objective: Allow users to view and explore a detailed menu with categories and descriptions.
+  - Objective: Empower users to view and explore a comprehensive, categorized menu with detailed descriptions and pricing.

-Methodology: Java classes were used to structure menu data, with support for future scalability and real-time updates.
+  - Methodology: Utilized Java classes to structure and organize menu data efficiently.
+The system is designed with scalability in mind, allowing for future expansions and real-time updates to reflect changes in the menu.
+This modular design ensures that the menu can be easily adjusted to accommodate new items or categories.

-**Order Customization Module**
+2. Order Customization Module:

-Objective: Enable customized order options, including portion sizes and catering requests.
+  - Objective: Provide users with the ability to customize their orders based on preferences, including portion sizes and specific catering requests.

-Methodology: Implemented data structures in Java to store customization preferences, providing flexibility in order configuration.
+  - Methodology: Implemented flexible and dynamic data structures in Java to capture and store user customizations.
+This approach allows for a wide range of order configurations, supporting diverse customer needs and ensuring that all preferences are properly handled within the system.

-**Order Processing Module**
+3. Order Processing :

-Objective: Streamline backend order handling for fast and reliable processing.
+  - Objective: Enhance backend efficiency by streamlining order handling for fast and reliable processing.
-Methodology: Java handles order validation, time estimates, and sends order details for further processing.
+  - Methodology: The module leverages Java to handle critical tasks such as order validation, time estimation, and transmission of order details for further processing.
+This ensures that each order is processed promptly, with accurate time estimates and smooth transitions to subsequent stages of order fulfillment.

+Each module is designed to be a foundational component of a highly scalable, flexible, and efficient system that supports the overall business goals of streamlining customer interactions and improving operational efficiency.

 **Usage Instructions:**